 Will I still receive an annual raise if my position is reclassified?

-A person receiving a reclassification is eligible for the annual raise.
+A person receiving a reclassification may be eligible for the annual raise.
 Though the practice has been an annual increase on July 1 of each year, the College can never guarantee an annual raise because decisions about compensation levels are based on economic and market conditions and on organizational needs.

 What is the typical pay increase with a promotion?

-The typical increase for a promotion is 7% but the amount can be influenced by many factors including the individual's current salary level, internal equity, market data and the individuals overall experience
+There is no typical increase for a promotion.
+However, the increase can be influenced by many factors including the individual's current salary level, internal equity, market data and the individuals overall experience